6 simple steps to dealing with a bad review

-Google reviews are incredibly powerful for a business, creating social proof and detailing real people’s experiences of working with you.
+Google reviews are incredibly powerful for a business.
+They create social proof and detail real people’s experiences of working with you.
+They also significantly affect your visibility on Google.

 Businesses with no reviews just don’t get as much attention online.